ayan-666/Dmoney_Users_API/README.md

 ## How to run this project
 - Clone this project
-- Give this command npm i and npm ./report.js
+- Give this command npm i and node ./report.js

 ## Technology used
 - POSTMAN